This Oklahoma Tale Is No Musical

 Or maybe they think God is conveniently distracted by March Madness or The Bachelor: After the Final Rose while they’re practicing the victim’s signature for the insurance paperwork.

-Whatever the case, here’s a recap of the episode along with an epilogue and other additional intelligence culled from online sources:
+Whatever the case, here’s a recap of the episode along with an epilogue and additional intelligence culled from online sources:

 The pretty, petite Brenda Evers was born in 1963 and grew up in a conservative family in Enid, Oklahoma, where she enrolled in baton-twirling class, was known for being quiet, and “always buttoned her clothes all the way up,” according to a former classmate interviewed by Ken Raymond for The Oklahoman.